FrenchieAP/FrenchieAP/README.md

 My name is Antoine Pepino, welcome to my GitHub.

 Former chef, now a budding software developer!
-I discovered my passion for coding during the pandemic and decided to change careers.
-I graduated from Coding Dojo in 2022.
-During this intensive bootcamp, I spent over 1000 hours learning the craft, going from "Hello World" to full CRUD applications, in 3 full stacks (Python/Flask, MERN, Java/Spring).
+In the midst of the pandemic, I renewed my old passion for coding and dedicated two years to learning the art of programming.
+This journey led me to enroll at Coding Dojo, where I built a solid foundation in full-stack development.
+I'm eager collaborate with innovative teams and deliver scalable solutions that drive business success.

-I am actively looking for a full-time position as a developer, and would love to continue honing my skills while providing scaleable solutions at your company.
+Nowadays working as a key contributor for "GrapplingDummy", a team project focused on leveraging OpenAI's ChatGPT for martial arts instruction (Currently private, available for demo).

 Please feel free to contact me at antoinevpepino@gmail.com .